Cook, eat, clean, repeat. Cook, eat, clean, repeat. Cook, eat, clean, repeat. Cook, eat, clean, repeat. Sleep….. And start again.

 The relentless nature of feeding young children makes it all the more frustrating when they start to enjoy chucking food.
 Why would they do that?
 How are we all supposed to react?
 It is possible to stop it?
 Is that old lady over there giving us evils?

 I blame Gravity.
 Gravity and Piaget.

 Piaget was a bloke who wrote some psychological theories about learning and understanding.
-He watched children make connections between the things they observed in the world around them and surmised that they were testing and learning abstract concepts through play.
+He watched children make connections between the things they observed in the world around them and surmised that they were testing and learning abstract concepts through play – he called them ‘schemas’.
 For example, ‘Enclosure’ – putting things inside other things which means they seem to disappear and they can be transported from place to place.
 Or ‘Rotational’ – that things go round and round like taps, wheels and balls.

 Of course, ‘Trajectory’ is another schema – that things go up and down and travel with gravity.
 And a key part of this that relates to mealtime frustration is that things go down when dropped.
 Sometimes they bounce, sometimes they splat, sometimes they create a reaction from adults, sometimes they don’t.
 This is the key schema that causes toddlers to go through a phase of throwing food, cups and cutlery endlessly onto the floor.
 And for many first-time parents, this phase is a long and perplexing one!

 And think about it.
 It must be so confusing to a toddler when the grown-up reactions differ according to the object being thrown.
 If they throw a tennis ball, they get warm congratulations, smiles and encouragement to do it again but if they throw an apple, they get cross reactions, grumpy frowns and often the fun is taken away.

 If this all sounds very familiar, here are a few tips to help you handle it: